Kish-S/Deep_Learning/README.md

 ![alt text][image2]

-All inputs can be found in Images/ folder
+All inputs can be found in Images/ folder.

 All outputs can be found in output/ folder.